rundeck/rundeck/docs/en/administration/project-setup.md

 In Rundeck 2.4 and earlier, all project definitions and configuration files were stored on the filesystem.

-Starting in Rundeck 2.5, the default behavior is to store project definitions and configuration files in the database.
+Starting in Rundeck 2.5, you have the option to store project definitions and configuration files in the database.

 The storage type can be changed by a configuration flag in the `rundeck-config.properties` file:

     rundeck.projectsStorageType=db/filesystem

-If you wish to use filesystem storage you must add this configuration entry.
+If you wish to use db storage you must add this configuration entry.

 If you have existing filesystem-based projects, and you start Rundeck with the `db` storage type, those projects will be automatically imported to the Database.